rasmartins/typemux/docs/reference.md

 **Nested maps:**

-TypeMux supports nested maps, with each generator handling them according to its schema capabilities:
+TypeMUX supports nested maps, with each generator handling them according to its schema capabilities:

 ```typemux
 type NestedMapExample {